2024 Northwest Straits Conference

 Justin

 Justin Cox is the Communications Manager for the SeaDoc Society, overseeing strategic communications and media relations.
 He communicates the organization's mission across all channels including the website, newsletter, social media and more, telling impactful stories that move people to conservation action.
-He also hosts and produces the SeaDoc Society’s Pod of Orcas podcast; season two, episodes 8 and 9 discuss hope with Elin Kelsey.
+He also hosts and produces the SeaDoc Society’s Pod of Orcas podcast (season two, episodes 8 and 9 discuss hope with Elin Kelsey) and assists in production of Salish Sea Wild.
 Justin studied multimedia journalism at Northwestern and spent the early part of his career as a reporter for various sites.
 In 2013 he took a job leading communications for the UC Davis Wildlife Health Center, which sent him to Orcas Island to report a few stories about the Salish Sea.
 Two years later he filled SeaDoc Society’s new communications role and moved with his wife and two kids to Orcas Island.

 Curt